-You can freeze cakes with frosting as well, but covering it with aluminum foil will make it a little more messy.
-When I’m thawing it, I like to remove the alumimum foil when the frosting is still frozen, but when it is pliable.
+You can freeze cakes with frosting as well, but covering them with aluminum foil will make them a little messier.
+When I'm thawing it, I like to remove the aluminum foil when the frosting is still frozen, but when it is pliable.

 How to make this cake

-Pre-heat oven to 350 fahrenheit (175 celcius) and line a half sheet pan (18×13 inches or 45×33 centimeters and it should be 2 inches or 4-5 centimeters tall) with parchment paper.
-If you want to use other sized pans, please read the above paragraph on pan sizes.
+Preheat oven to 350 Fahrenheit (175 Celsius) and line a half sheet pan (18x13 inches or 45x33 centimeters and it should be 2 inches or 4-5 centimeters tall) with parchment paper.
+If you want to use other-sized pans, please read the above paragraph on pan sizes.

-In a large bowl, add all the dry ingredients: all-purpose flour, sugar, baking soda, baking powder and salt (1).
-In a saucepan, combine water, unsweetened cocoa powder and butter.
-Bring it to a boil and remove from heat.
+In a large bowl, add all the dry ingredients: all-purpose flour, sugar, baking soda, baking powder, and salt (1).
+In a saucepan, combine water, unsweetened cocoa powder, and butter.
+Bring it to a boil and remove it from the heat.
 Stir together so there are no lumps.
-Let cool 5 minutes (2-4).
+Let cool for 5 minutes (2-4).

 Quickly whip the eggs until frothy (5).
-Add the cocoa butter mixture, eggs, sour cream and pure vanilla extract into the dry ingredients and stir until it is a smooth batter (6-7).
-Pour into sheet pan (8).
+Add the cocoa butter mixture, eggs, sour cream, and pure vanilla extract into the dry ingredients and stir until it is a smooth batter (6-7).
+Pour into a sheet pan (8).